maraujo010/dashboard/README.md

 2- A chart that displays the drivers activity (number of times they were active) by time period.

-3- The user is able to alter the displayed period from 10 days to 6 hours (slider)
+3- A slider to change the selected period (from 10 days to 6 hours).

 ### Technical notes